nicdgonzalez/ani2xcur/README.md

 ani-to-xcursor install
 ```

-For convenience, the `install` command calls also calls `build`.
-It is
-separated into two steps in case you want to inspect the build output.
+The three commands are exposed separately so that advanced users can automate
+or override individual steps.

+The `install` command will run `init` and `build` automatically if needed.

 ## How it works

 A cursor package on Windows typically contains a file called `Install.inf`.
-This is how Windows knows how to load the cursors.
-This project uses the
+This is a configuration file that tells Windows how to load the cursors.
+This
-information inside of that file to generate the necessary files on Linux.
+project uses that information to generate the necessary files on Linux.

-If you are missing the `Install.inf` file or the cursors are not at their
-original paths anymore, I go over how to resolve any issues manually as I walk
-through how to use this tool below.
+This is the first (and as of writing, also the only) ANI to Xcursor project to
+parse the INF file and automate the process from start to finish.

-The process has three steps:
+The cursor conversion process has three steps:

-1. Initialize the *package* (use `Install.inf` to create `Cursor.toml`)
+1. Parse `Install.inf` to generate a `Cursor.toml` file.
-1. Build the necessary files (use `Cursor.toml` to create `build`)
+1. Read `Cursor.toml` to produce the `build` directory (containing the
-1. Install the theme (`build/theme` -> `$HOME/.local/share/icons/Theme-Name`)

-By the end, the directory will look something like this:
+   extracted frames, xcursorgen configuration files, cursor theme, etc.).
+1. Create a symbolic link from `build/theme` into `$XDG_DATA_HOME/icons`,
+   installing the cursor theme for the current user.

+All files are built into the current directory, making it easy to delete and
+undo all changes.
+The resulting directory structure:

 ```
 Theme-Name